The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Thermal and charge conductivity

-The DC longitudinal thermal conductivity $\kappa$ is shown in Fig.~\ref{fig:conductivities}(\textbf{A}); and for comparison, the DC longitudinal charge conductivity $\sigma$~\cite{edwin} (multiplied by $T$) is shown in Fig.~\ref{fig:conductivities}(\textbf{C}).
-The behavior of both $\kappa$ and $\sigma$ in the range of temperatures shown here is different from the expected behavior of the Hubbard model in the infinite-temperature limit where $\kappa \propto 1/T^2$ and $\sigma \propto 1/T$~\cite{edwin,PhysRevB.105.L161103,brown2019bad} (see Fig.~S6 in the Supplementary Materials).
-We observe a cross-over temperature at roughly $T_{\mathrm{xo}} \sim t$, separating distinct behavior in two regimes for both $\kappa$ and $\sigma$. $\kappa$ decreases with doping at high temperatures, while it increases with doping at low temperatures.
-While $\sigma$ generally increases with doping at all temperatures, the temperature dependence of $\sigma\times T$ displays kinks, or even non-monotonic behavior, at roughly $T_{\mathrm{xo}}$.
-At sufficiently low temperatures and away from half-filling, $\kappa/T$ and $\sigma$ display similar doping and temperature dependence, as shown in Figs.~\ref{fig:conductivities}(\textbf{B}) and (\textbf{D}).
+The DC longitudinal thermal conductivity $\kappa(T)$ is shown in Fig.~\ref{fig:conductivities}A; for comparison, the DC longitudinal charge conductivity $\sigma(T)$~\cite{edwin} (multiplied by $T$) is shown in Fig.~\ref{fig:conductivities}C. In the infinite-temperature limit, $\kappa \propto 1/T^2$ and $\sigma \propto 1/T$~\cite{edwin,PhysRevB.105.L161103,brown2019bad,Huse}.
+As $T$ decreases from this limit, we observe a cross-over at roughly $T_{\mathrm{xo}} \sim t$, separating distinct behavior in two regimes for both $\kappa$ and $\sigma$. $\kappa$ decreases with doping at high temperatures, whereas it increases with doping at low temperatures.
+Although $\sigma$ generally increases with doping at all temperatures, the temperature dependence of $T\sigma$ displays kinks, or even nonmonotonic behavior, at roughly $T_{\mathrm{xo}}$.
+Below $T_{\mathrm{xo}}$, $\kappa/T$ and $\sigma$ display similar doping and temperature dependences (Fig.~\ref{fig:conductivities}, B and D), suggesting persistent correlations between thermal and charge transport even for a strange metal phase where quasiparticles are not well-defined.